Interpretation & Debate

 University Professor at George Mason University University Antonin Scalia School of Law

 The right to keep and bear arms is a lot like the right to freedom of speech.
 In each case, the Constitution expressly protects a liberty that needs to be insulated from the ordinary political process.
-Neither right, however, is absolute.
+But neither right is absolute.
 The First Amendment, for example, has never protected perjury, fraud, or countless other crimes that are committed through the use of speech.
-Similarly, no reasonable person could believe that violent criminals should have unrestricted access to guns, or that any individual should possess a nuclear weapon.
+Similarly, no reasonable person could believe that violent criminals should have an unrestricted right to guns, or that any individual should possess a nuclear weapon.

-Inevitably, courts must draw lines, allowing government to carry out its duty to preserve an orderly society, without unduly infringing the legitimate interests of individuals in expressing their thoughts and protecting themselves from criminal violence.
+Inevitably, courts must draw lines, allowing government to carry out its duty to foster an orderly society without unduly infringing the legitimate interests of individuals in expressing their thoughts and protecting themselves from criminal violence.
 This is not a precise science or one that will ever be free from controversy.

 One judicial approach, however, should be unequivocally rejected.
 During the nineteenth century, courts routinely refused to invalidate restrictions on free speech that struck the judges as reasonable.
 This meant that speech got virtually no judicial protection.
 Government suppression of speech can usually be thought to serve some reasonable purpose, such as reducing social discord or promoting healthy morals.
 Similarly, most gun control laws can be viewed as efforts to save lives and prevent crime, which are perfectly reasonable goals.
 If that’s enough to justify infringements on individual liberty, neither constitutional guarantee means much of anything.